2026 Summer Internships in Computational Biology

 Our bootcamp leaders are computer nerds at heart.
 Whether it’s analyzing massive amounts of data they receive from researchers or developing complex code for a model, they always go back to basics, including understanding a little bit of biology.

-Join computational biologists David Degnan and Jason McDermott, in a 2-week collaborative training workshop experience where students will learn Python, R and biology—together—under the instruction of an expert.
+Join computational biologists David Degnan and Bailey Knight, in a 2-week collaborative training workshop experience where students will learn Python, R and biology—together—under the instruction of an expert.
 It is not school.
 There are no tests or quizzes.
 Instead, our leaders want to bring all students to the same base level of skills, thus building a cohort of individuals who can help each other as they run into issues coding issues during their internship project.

 All high school and undergraduate students, regardless of background, should attend the bootcamp.
 We’ll meet for 2.5 hours each morning, for two weeks.
 Another bonus: you’ll have the opportunity to meet students from other internship programs because the bootcamp is open to all interns.
+Our bootcamp leaders are computer nerds at heart.
+Whether it’s analyzing massive amounts of data they receive from researchers or developing complex code for a model, they always go back to basics, including understanding a little bit of biology.